California-Data-Collaborative/ami-connect/README.md

 python cli.py config get
 ```

-There is a variety of configuration changes you might make with the CLI.
+You can change your configuration with the CLI using one of many commands.
 In general, you can use the `--help` flag or look at the code to see how they work.

 One common task is to add a new source (a.k.a. utility or agency) to the system.
 Here's an example that adds the `my_utility` source which uses the `aclara` adapter:
 ```